Configuring Plug-in on Linux or Unix

 Enter password for serv17\administrator:

-To learn how to assign Veeam Backup & Replication roles, see the Roles and Users section of the Veeam Backup & Replication Guide.
+To learn how to assign Veeam Backup & Replication roles, see the Users and Roles section of the Veeam Backup & Replication Guide.

 - Select the backup repository where you want to store the backups.
 In the wizard dialog, enter the number of the repository from the list of available repositories.
 If you want to add several repositories, enter the required numbers separated by blank spaces.